 “I was spending a rainy day in Princeton and had heard of D&R Greenway’s walking trails and art exhibits.
 I found my way to the Johnson Education Center.
 Inside a beautifully restored barn I found an exhibit of nature photography and paintings.
 What an uplifting experience and a great way to spend an hour on a rainy day!” -Hugh L. Evans

 Gallery hours are weekdays from 10 am to 5 pm, except for holidays.
 Please call 609.924.4646 ahead of time to ensure that art exhibitions are viewable in all rooms.

 The Marie L. Matthews Gallery was named in honor of Marie L. Matthews, a noted Princeton artist.
-Marie Matthews lived a full life as an accomplished nature photographer, very active in philanthropic affairs.
-She raised a family and traveled widely.
-She graduated from the University of California-Berkeley and received a Masters Degree in Education from Goucher College.
-She served as a trustee of the Lymphoma Research Foundation, Corner House Foundation, and Mothers 2 Mothers Program.
-The generous spirit of Marie lives on in the Marie L. Matthews Gallery.
+Marie Matthews lived a full life as an accomplished nature photographer and was very active in community philanthropy.
+A graduate of the University of California-Berkeley with a Masters Degree in Education from Goucher College, Marie belonged to many Princeton area boards and supported local and national causes.
+Her family named this gallery to honor Marie’s generous spirit and love of art and nature.

 Close to eighty artistic carved decoys were gifted by collector Jay Vawter of Princeton to D&R Greenway Land Trust in February 2012.
 This gift seeks to inspire a conservation ethic by creating appreciation for the waterfowl and bird species on display.

 D&R Greenway’s work to preserve critical natural habitats – including marshes and wetlands, rivers and streams – was the impetus behind the gift.

 An astute collector of high quality decoys, Jay selected D&R Greenway as a recipient of his gift because: “D&R Greenway preserves lands full of these birds.”